episode6/gdmc/README.md

 }
 ```

-Execute the `gdmcResolve` task, and a `gdmc.json` file will be automatically generated for you.
+Before your first build, execute the `gdmcResolve` task.
+A `gdmc.json` file will be automatically generated for you.
 ```json
 {
     "com.episode6.hackit.chop:chop-core": {